-Entrepreneurship focuses on preparing individuals for personal and financial success through the starting of their own firms or social ventures, taking their place in the management of the family firm or assuming a position of leadership as a corporate entrepreneur introducing new products/services or opening new markets.
+Entrepreneurship focuses on preparing individuals for personal and financial success by starting their own firms or social ventures, taking their place in the management of the family firm or assuming a leadership position as a corporate entrepreneur introducing new products/services or opening new business markets.
+The entrepreneurship major at Saint Louis University's Richard A. Chaifetz School of Business offers hands-on opportunities, experienced SLU instructors and the development of creativity, market focus and business planning — all essential to successful ventures.

-The program draws on world-class resources including the nationally recognized Chaifetz Center for Entrepreneurship, which hosts national competitions for new ideas, elevator pitches, innovative decision making and social ventures open to SLU students.
-The program is further enhanced through cross-campus initiatives such as the Coleman Fellows program, a network for entrepreneurship-oriented faculty around the campus, and the SLU Entrepreneurs Club, a university student club.
+The program draws on world-class resources, including the nationally recognized Chaifetz Center for Entrepreneurship, which hosts national competitions for new ideas, elevator pitches, innovative decision-making, and social ventures open to SLU students.
+The program is further enhanced through cross-campus initiatives such as the Coleman Fellows program, a network for entrepreneurship-oriented faculty around the campus, and the SLU Entrepreneurs Club, a University student club.

 In addition, students have the opportunity to participate in local and national competitions that not only hone their entrepreneurial skills but can also lead to external support for their business plans.